a5221985/tutorials/Architecture/rest_api_design_development_and_management.md

 			1. https://api.walmartlabs.com
 			2. https://services.expediapartnercentral.com
 	4. version: version of API
+		1. API can be treated as a software product
+			1. Software products can have multiple versions at the same time
+			2. Multiple versions can be actively consumed by consumers
+				1. Insulates API consumers from API changes
 	5. id: resource id

 ### Walk Through: Setup the API URI for ACME API ###